 Statewide Cultural Relations Summit (January – September 2013)

-The Council on Black Minnesotans and the Humanities Center will coordinate a Cultural Relations Summit for Minnesotans of African descent.
-The summit will celebrate culture traditions through instructional demonstrations, guided tours, and visual arts; plan for cultural institutions’ sustainability; and strengthen cultural connections.
-A web-based cultural portal and a video documentary on the contributions of Minnesotans of African descent will discover and preserve cultural traditions and enhance relations in Minnesota.
+The Council on Black Minnesotans and the Humanities Center coordinated a Cultural Relations Summit for Minnesotans of African descent.
+The summit celebrated culture traditions through instructional demonstrations, guided tours, and visual arts; plan for cultural institutions’ sustainability; and strengthen cultural connections.
+A web-based cultural portal and a video documentary on the contributions of Minnesotans of African descent discovered and preserved cultural traditions and enhanced relations in Minnesota.
 This summit is an outcome of the 2012 Our Voices, Our Stories listening sessions.

-This weekend-long celebration will be centered around the themes of: Power of Unity, Power of Communication, and Power of Family.
-Each day is packed with different activities.
-Engage with community leaders, be entertained, create a lasting artistic impression, and celebrate with family.
+This weekend-long celebration centered around the themes of: Power of Unity, Power of Communication, and Power of Family.
+Each day was packed with different activities.

 For details about each day’s program offerings, please see the Power of Unity Summit Programming Agenda (PDF)